Trerot/PowerShellCourse/README.md

 )
 ```

-comma separated lines can also create an array and work mots of the time.
+comma separated lines can also create an array and work most of the time.

 ```powershell
 $data = 'Zero','One','Two','Three'